cboettig/labnotebook/_posts/2013-05-03-notebook-features-hashes-providing-an-immutable-and-verifiable-research-record.md

 one would need a snapshot of the entire repository, available on Github, to perform the verification.
-Tobias is looking into generating hashes based on the contents of the file directly -- so far, only RDF data -- that could proivde a unique and verifiable reference for any scholarly data or publication.
+Tobias is looking into generating hashes based on the contents of the file directly -- so far, only RDF data -- that could provide a unique and verifiable reference for any scholarly data or publication.

 Version managing the notebook and code has many more practical day-to-day